-The Kawaakibi Foundation is an accelerator for thinkers and doers, with a focus on the future of liberty in Muslim communities and in the Arab world.
-Our work causes headaches and sleepless nights for tyrants and terrorists.
+The Kawaakibi Foundation is an accelerator for thinkers and doers, with a focus on the future of freedom in the Middle East and North Africa.

-We envision a world free from tyranny, terrorism, and foreign intervention; one in which society trumps the state, extremism and illiberalism have no appeal, and individual rights are sacrosanct.
+We envision a world free from tyranny, terrorism, and foreign intervention; one in which society trumps the state, extremism and dogmatism have no appeal, and individual rights are sacrosanct.

 We build media platforms to elevate the voices of those who need to be heard.
 We have two main platforms; The Arab Tyrant Manual studies global authoritarianism and the struggle for liberty, with a special focus on the Arab region.
 The upcoming Islam & Liberty deals with the clash between authoritarianism and liberty within Islam.